Why saving money the old fashioned way doesn’t have to be difficult

 Why small changes can have a big effect

-And so I’ve started down the path of rediscovering mum’s way of doing things and keeping those parts that are useful to me now.
+I’ve started down the path of rediscovering mum’s way of doing things and keeping those parts that are useful to me now.
 (I don’t plan on following all her tips – see why below)

 While I’m doing that, I hope that these reminders are helpful to you too.
 I’ll share what works and what doesn’t and what drives me to distraction along the way.